Track more Non-Listed Traffic Sources with Bevo Ad Tracking Platform

 Then again, where pixel tracking often fails to work on mobile devices, postback tracking works well on mobile devices and Smartphones.
 Each method of ad tracking has its own set of pros and cons, which is why at Bevo Media ad tracking platform we offer our users 3 different methods to allow them to adjust their ad campaigns.
 We aim at catering to all kinds of affiliate publishers and our methods enable them to re-adjust their campaigns according to their targeted traffic and business goals so they can successfully increase their conversions.

-Sana is the communications director and content specialist at Bevo Media.
-When she isn't working, she loves to read and paint.
+Sana is the Communications Director and content specialist at Bevo Media.